 Once you file for due process or mediation your child is entitled to what is called “stay put”.
 “Stay put” means that during the time it takes to resolve your case, the school district is not permitted to make a change to your child’s education.
 This means that they cannot make any changes to their classification, program, related services or placement.
 For example, if the school district has proposed to reduce your child’s speech therapy services from three times a week to once a week, they will not be permitted to do so if you have filed for mediation or due process.
 “Stay put” does not apply to appeals of discipline matters.
 See Special Education and School Discipline.

 If you do not agree with a decision by your school district about your child’s education or you feel the school district is not following the law, you may also file for a complaint investigation.
 Any person or group is allowed to request a complaint investigation from the Department of Education.
 You do not have to be a parent of a special education student.
 A request for a complaint investigation must be filed within one year from the date of the alleged violation.
 See Dispute Resolution Forms, Policies and Procedures (from the New Jersey Department of Education) for a Request for Complaint Investigation form.

-When a complaint investigation is requested, the Office of Special Education Policy and Dispute Resolution must investigate the matter.
+When a complaint investigation is requested, the Office of Special Education must investigate the matter.
 This may require an on-site investigation of the school or the placement.
-The Office of Special Education Policy and Dispute Resolution then issues a report.
+The Office of Special Education then issues a report.
 If it determines that the school district is not following the law, the school district will be required to correct the violation(s).